-Ref Standard Producer Guidance 1.15 Revised Field boundaries must be protected from fertiliser, FYM, slurry, lime and other crop nutrient or soil improver applications.
+Ref Standard Requirements 1.13 Storage of liquid fertiliser must be suitable.
+Storage must: Be secured against tampering The grower must have in place a system for contamination, preferably through a bunded system.
+For further guidance see PEPFAA code 1.14 Domestic water supplies must be protected from fertiliser through protection zones.
+A minimum exclusion area of 50 meters must be adhered to from the edge of the fertiliser spread to the start of the domestic water supply.
+Where 50 meters appears excessive for inorganic fertiliser, evidence is needed to support a lesser protection zone.
+1.15 Field boundaries must be protected from fertiliser, FYM, slurry, lime and other crop nutrient or soil improver applications.
 For example: Maintaining safe distances from headlands Maintaining safe distances from open water sources Headland kits must be used where available.
-1.16 Growers must use a registered FACTs Advisors If an advisor, consultant or trade rep advises on fertiliser on the grower's farm, it is the grower's responsibility to ensure the advisor is a member of the current FACTs professional register.
+1.16 Growers must use a registered FACTs Advisors.
+If an advisor, consultant or trade rep advises on fertiliser on the grower's farm, it is the grower's responsibility to ensure the advisor is a member of the current FACTs professional register.
 1.17 Where water is used to irrigate crops, a plan must be in place to support the water usage and an appropriate abstraction licence.
 A detailed water management plan must be made available.
 This must include: Irrigation water usage records Maintenance plans to reduce usage Water audit Details of abstraction licence Where irrigation is used water quality testing records kept.
 For further guidance see Water Abstraction Licence - Gov.UK.

-1.18 All potential pollutants are stored in accordance with legislation.
-This includes but is not limited to: • Fuel • Oils • Liquid fertiliser For further guidance see Technical Note (TN731): Nitrogen Recommendations for Cereals, Oilseed Rape and Potatoes and Nutrient Management Guide (RB209) and PEPFAA code.
+Ref Standard Requirements 1.18 Revised All potential pollutants are stored in accordance with legislation.
+This includes but is not limited to: • Fuel • Oils Fixed fuel tanks greater than 1250 litres must be bunded.
+Oils must be stored in bunded building or containers.
+For further guidance see PEPFAA code.